 Encouraging your child to read

 4 to 6:

 Our Year 6 children were lucky enough to be invited to attend a morning with Chris Riddell, children's laureate, at St.George's High School.
 We joined several other Blackpool schools to take part in a question and answer session with the author.
 Chris drew illustrations the entire time and our children were deeply engaged with both his drawings and stories about his life as an author.

 For more information about Chris Riddell, click the link below:

 We are so happy that Dan Worsley has agreed to be the Author in Residence at Boundary.
 Dan, an author from Blackpool, is thrilled to be supporting Boundary’s year of reading.
 Dan will be coming into school throughout the year to work with every year group, developing their reading skills.
 As a National Patron of Reading, Dan is keen to encourage our pupils to develop a love for reading and to use this to improve their writing skills.
 He will also be supporting our parent/pupil reading club.
 Thank you Dan!

 Visit from an author - Dan Worsley

-Today, children in Key Stage 2 were lucky enough to be visited by local author Dan Worsley.
+Today, children in Key Stage 2 were lucky enough to be visited by local author and our very own Author in Residence, Dan Worsley.
 He began the assembly by talking to us about the process of writing and showing us all the different stages involved in making his books.
 Dan currently has a new book called 'More Impossible Tales' and he told us one of the stories from it, which involved a very disgusting description of cow pats!!

 Click here for more information.